Foinowl/rsschool-cv/cv.md

 sumNestedNumbers([1, [2], 3, [4, [5]]]) // --- > 1 + 2*2 + 3 + 4*4 + 5*5*5 === 149
 ```

+### Working experience
+Greenatom
+Junior specialist
+*August 2021 – Current time*
+Responsibility: Implementation of archived data sources.
+Support for the current functionality.

+Greenatom
+Trainee
+*May 2021 – August 2021*
+Responsibility: Studying the creation of BW repositories, reporting in Analysis for Excel, immersion in the basis of OLAP systems and their creation.